6 Dimensions of Data Quality, Examples, and Measurement

 What is Precision Data Quality Dimension?

-In industrial measurements precision and accuracy are different concepts.
-Accuracy is the deviation of from target data value, while precision is about closeness among values.
-Precision in data quality measurement is more of a derived concept devised to check for rounding and aggregate errors in data.
+In industrial measurements, precision and accuracy are different concepts.
+Accuracy refers to the deviation from the target data value, while precision pertains to the closeness of the values to each other.
+In data quality measurement, Precision is a derived concept used to identify errors related to rounding or aggregation of data.

 Data-Precision-Quality-Dimension-iCEDQ